yunstanford/aio-graphite-api/README.rst

-aio-graphite-web
+aio-graphite-api
 ================

 Highlights:

 Dev mode.

-async graphite-web written in Python3.5.
+async graphite-api written in Python3.5.

 Designed for and focused on fast and large volumes of queries.